sssec81/lead_cleaner/docs/PRD.md

 - Previews the first 100–500 rows in a grid layout.
 - Correctly identifies primary data columns (Emails, Phones, URLs).
 - Deduplicates rows according to the chosen column key, updating the preview.
+- Shows removed and invalid row previews before export.
+- Reports rows removed by email filtering when business-only or personal-only mode is enabled.
 - Allows immediate download of the sanitized CSV without uploading any data to a backend.